run-llama/llamacloud-mcp/README.md

 1. Install [Claude Desktop](https://claude.ai/download)
 2. In the menu bar choose `Claude` -> `Settings` -> `Developer` -> `Edit Config`.
 This will show up a config file that you can edit in your preferred text editor.
+3. Create a add the following "mcpServers" to the config file, where each `--index` is a new index tool that you define, and each `--extract-agent` is an extraction agent tool.
-3. You'll want your config to look something like this (make sure to replace `$YOURPATH` with the path to the repository):
+4. You'll want your config to look something like this (make sure to replace `$YOURPATH` with the path to the repository):

 ```json
 {